 Gas is one of the most unpredictable and challenging budget items to control.
 We’re all at the mercy of fluctuating world markets.
 Just when you think you have a handle on your gas expenditures, prices jump 50 cents per gallon and there goes the budget.
 However, there are definitely ways you can save money on gas.
 In 2016, our household’s average monthly gas spend for two cars was $218.
-In 2017 we brought it down 26% to $162 a month, despite an increase of average gas prices from $2.18 in 2016 to $2.45 last year.
+In 2017 we brought it down 26% to $162 a month, despite an increase of average gas prices from $2.18 in 2016 to $2.45 in 2017.
 If prices had remained at 2016 levels our raw gains would have been more like 32%.
 As it was, we saved close to $700 on gas in 2017.
+Of course, today gas is closer to $4 a gallon than $2.
+However the tips we share here still apply.

 How did we do it?
 Well, buying a more efficient car was clearly the key.
 However, we also used a number of other strategies that really solidified our savings:

 1. Buy A Gas Efficient Car

 The vast majority of your potential gas spending is determined by the car you drive (and, of course, the distance you drive it).
-At the start of 2017, we planned to give our second car, a 1998 Toyota Camry, to my teenage daughter when she got her license.
-Our 2011 Honda Accord had shouldered most of our distance travel for 5 years.
+At the start of 2017, we gave our second car, a 1998 Toyota Camry, to my teenage daughters.
+Our 2011 Honda Accord had shouldered most of our distance travel for five years.
 With close to 200,000 miles on the odometer, it needed to move to its rightful spot as a cart-children-to-their-local-events car.
 We needed a new primary vehicle.
 We dallied with a joint midlife crisis convertible – oh Mazda Miata I still mourn for you – but righted the delusion ship and realized we still needed four doors and a back seat for the kids.